utkarshcmu/grafana.org/content/blog/2018-02-23-timeshift-ep35.md

 ### Welcome to TimeShift
 This week's timeShift will be abridged, as we're busy putting the final touches on GrafanaCon EU.
 As I write this, we have **3 Angel tickets** remaining, surpassing a registered 350 attendees.
 100% of proceeds from these angel tickets will go to the EFF ([Electronic Frontier Foundation](https://www.eff.org/)), a nonprofit who defends the rights of our digital privacy and free speech; a cause we're very passionate about.
 You can snag these last tickets [here](https://ti.to/grafanacon/grafanacon-eu).
 We're all extremely humbled by the excitement around the conference and are looking forward to 2 great days of talks focused on Grafana and the open source monitoring community!
 Hope to see you in Amsterdam!

-**Note:** Due to GrafanaCon, traveling, and taking a much-needed couple days off, this will be the last timeShift for two weeks - see you again March 16!
+**Note:** Due to GrafanaCon, traveling, and taking a much needed couple days off, this will be the last timeShift for two weeks - see you again March 16!

 <hr />